Polk County, Florida: Private institutions

-Library Cooperative
+Library cooperative

-The Polk County Library Cooperative was formed October 1, 1997 through an Interlocal Agreement between the 13 municipalities with public libraries and the Board of County Commissioners.
-The Cooperative enables the city-owned and -operated public libraries to open their doors to all residents of the county, including those in the unincorporated area.
+The Polk County Library Cooperative was formed in 1997, through an interlocal agreement between the 13 municipalities with public libraries and the board of county commissioners.
+The cooperative enables the city-owned and -operated public libraries to open their doors to all residents of the county, including those in the unincorporated areas.

 Interlibrary Loan

 Interlibrary Loan (ILL) offers library patrons the opportunity to request and receive books that are not owned by the Winter Haven Public Library.
-Through ILL, not only do patrons have access to the circulating book collections of all the library systems in Polk County but also all of the library systems in Florida, as well as universities and public library systems throughout the United States.
+Through ILL, patrons have access to the book collections of all the library systems in Polk County, and all of the library systems in Florida, and universities and public library systems in the United States.